AxisCommunications/docker-acap/README.md

 ## Requirements

-The following requirements need to be met.
+The following requirements need to be met for running the Docker ACAP built from the main branch.

 * Axis device:
   * Axis OS version 11.7 or higher.
+(See release table for older versions)
   * The device needs to have ACAP Native SDK support.
 See [Axis devices & compatibility][devices] for more information.
-  * Additionally, the device must be container capable.
+  * Additionally, the device must be [container capable](#container-capability).
+* Computer:
+  * Either [Docker Desktop][dockerDesktop] version 4.11.1 or higher, or
+  [Docker Engine][dockerEngine] version 20.10.17 or higher.
+  * To build Docker ACAP locally it is required to have [Buildx][buildx] installed.

+### Container capability

+A list of Container capable Axis devices can be found on the Axis [Product Selector][product-selector] page by selecting the [Container support check box][product-selector-container].
 To check the compatibility of your device run:

 ```sh
 DEVICE_IP=<device ip>